COVID-19 Homeschooling Options...You have choices!

 Private School Independent Study or Satellite Programs (PSP’s)

 To further maximize freedom and flexibility in your child’s education, a Private School Independent Study Program may be the best fit for you.
-PSP’s operate as private schools
+PSP’s operate as private schools just like a brick and mortar school, following the same legal requirements.

 Under California law, private schools must offer instruction in the core academic subjects, however, each school is free to choose the topics, methods of instruction, curriculum, scheduling, pacing, etc. Families may choose faith-based curriculum, Classical curriculum, arts-based curriculum, advanced or remedial levels, and much more.
-With a PSP, families can tailor each child’s academic program their interests, abilities, strengths, and weaknesses.
+With a PSP, families can tailor each child’s academic program to their interests, abilities, strengths, and weaknesses.

 Families have a great deal of freedom and flexibility by enrolling in a PSP.
 The PSP provider maintains each student’s records, guides the family in meeting the State’s reporting requirements, and generally grants each family the freedom to homeschool their way.
 The parent acts as the teacher, choosing curriculum, and implementing the educational process.
 Some PSP’s organize park days and field trips for their families, although with Covid-19 measures in place, these may be put on hold for now.